nodejs/node/doc/api/module.md

 `resolve`); if `resolve` provides a `format`, a custom `load` hook is required even if only to pass the value to the Node.js default `load` hook.

-Import type assertions are part of the cache key for saving loaded modules into the internal module cache.
-The `resolve` hook is responsible for returning an `importAssertions` object if the module should be cached with different assertions than were present in the source code.
+Import type attributes are part of the cache key for saving loaded modules into the internal module cache.
+The `resolve` hook is responsible for returning an `importAttributes` object if the module should be cached with different attributes than were present in the source code.

 The `conditions` property in `context` is an array of conditions for [package exports conditions][Conditional exports] that apply to this resolution